Gwent Central League: Cup Competitions

 This league currently runs three different knock out cup competitions for its member clubs:

 Open Cup: All league teams (from both Division One & Two) are eligible to compete in this competition - which is the league's premier knockout cup competition.

 Langdon Cup: All Division One teams are eligible to compete in this cup competition.

 Benevolent Cup: All Division Two teams are eligible to compete in this cup competition.

-List Of All Open Cup Winners Since 1980 - 81 Season: